dummy-ilh/MINE/Regression/Logistic/0_index.md

 Look at rows 4 and 5.
 A "probability" of **1.60** means 160% chance of churning.
 A "probability" of **-0.20** means negative-20% chance.
 Both are mathematically meaningless.
 Probabilities **must** live strictly between 0 and 1.

-This isn't a rare edge case — with real data (especially with multiple features, or values outside your training range), linear regression **will** eventually produce impossible outputs.
-It has no built-in mechanism to stop itself at 0 or 1 — it just keeps going in a straight line forever.

 ## 5. INTERPRETATION